Marshall School, Dehradun

-Marshall School, Dehradun is a co-educational central board of secondary education school in Dehradun, the capital of the state of Uttarakhand in India.
-The school has been showing consistent results in both the 10th and 12th examinations CBSE.
+Marshall School, Dehradun is a co-educational school in Dehradun, the capital of the state of Uttarakhand in India.
+The school has been showing consistent results in both the 10th and 12th examinations CISCE.
 The school is located on the East Canal road in Dehradun.

 History

 Marshall School was founded in 1967 by Francis Russell Marshall, a British educator, with only five students.

 Facilities

 Marshall has a well equipped computer lab with one computer per student.

 Hostel

 The school has a hostel facility that is divided up by junior and senior grades, as well as by boys and girls.

 Athletic courts

 Marshall School has separate athletic courts for indoor and outdoor sports.
 Tennis, basketball, and volleyball all have hard outdoor courts while badminton has an indoor court.

 Competition

 The school organizes many events for integrated development of students, including a debate competition.
 The events attract students from around the valley and north India to participate every year.
 The school has four houses: